Advantages Of Double Brood Box System (With Pros & Cons)

 Hopefully, now you have a clear concept of the advantages of a double brood box and its disadvantages too.
 It’s up to you should use 2 brood boxes or 1 brood box for your beehive.

-If you require to move your beehive then the double brood box system will be worse for you.
+• If you require to move your beehive then the double brood box system might not be suitable for you.
 So, for this type of situation, a single brood box system will work best for you.

 So, which one do you prefer or currently using?
 Don’t forget to let me know.